mvpeppa/Remote-Sensing-Tests-with-Google-Earth-Engine/README.md

 - To have installed python 3 (check here: https://www.python.org/downloads/windows/)
 - to have installed Earth Engine and geemap (check here: https://geemap.org/installation/)
-- to have installed numpy, matplotlib
+- to have installed
+    numpy,
+    matplotlib,
+    skimage and
+    pandas
+    (either using pip install "the library name", or with conda)

+ A reminder:
+ - to istall all necessary libraries inside the virtual environement you have created, e.g. gee as instructed in https://geemap.org/installation/.